 A fast paced life, poor diet and lifestyle choices, environmental impacts and unhealthy habits with technology and screen time are all factors contributing to the illness.

 The onset of depression can be triggered from a variety of different reasons such as a traumatic or stressful event, longer term dysregulation of the neurotransmitter pathways, bacterial overgrowth of the gut, viral infections, methylation blocks and key vitamin and nutrient deficiencies and imbalances.

-At our Perth clinic of Advanced Functional Medicine we treat many patients with depression.
+At our Perth clinic of Advanced Functional Medicine we have experience dealing with depression.
 Our methods involve correcting underlying body system dysfunction, nutrient and amino acid therapy, rebalancing neurotransmitters, optimizing the gut and other biochemical pathways and instilling healthy diet and lifestyle choices.